angelmartinez4147/azure-network-protocols/README.md

 <img width="700" alt="Screen Shot 2023-07-23 at 1 22 33 PM" src="https://github.com/angelmartinez4147/azure-network-protocols/assets/131706484/b20fab88-31a6-4732-8411-1aa273c1b37a">
 </p>
 <p>
 Next, I will observe SSH traffic.
 On Wireshark I will filter for ssh traffic by using tcp.port==22 no traffic will be shown at the moment.
 Entering Powershell I will log in to the Ubuntu VM by using the command ssh@(username ip address).
 SSH traffic will start to be shown on Wireshark and with each command I use within the Powershell Ubuntu VM ssh connection the more ssh traffic that can be observed.
+I once again close the command with "control c".
 </p>
 <br />